 Choosing the right glue for your application can become tricky if you do not have the experience.
 This guide will assist you in selecting the correct adhesive for our product range and what other considerations one should make when installing our products on site.
+Each mat will have a different type of glue and if your installation is not done by our COBA installation team it would be best practice to consult a glue specialist.

 Our employees have years of experience with the products and a quick assessment of the site would be enough to advise what products will be suitable for your site.
 If not, our trained professionals would be able to recommend the best alternative for your specific application.
 We take pride in our sales team’s ability to think out of the box to provide customers with solutions for their specific applications.